Cupcake Pattern {Great For Stash-busting!}

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, you will see an easy level cupcake pattern.
+In this post, you will see a knitted cupcake pattern (free no calorie cupcakes!).

-Why not turn the love to a non-edible version by knitting little cupcakes, with different coloured icing and adding beads/sequins for sprinkled decoration.
+Why not turn the love into a calorie-free, non-edible version by knitting little cupcakes with different colored icing and adding beads/sequins for sprinkled decoration?

-The cupcakes are knit flat and then assembled together, with the addition of beaded or stitched sprinkles.
+The cupcakes are knit flat with straight knitting needles and then assembled together, with the addition of beaded or stitched sprinkles.

 Cupcake Pattern